-Details on 17th of May celebrations will come soon.
-In the meantime, readers in the Southern California area can mark their calendars with the Scandinavian Heritage Fair in Mission Viejo hosted by the Daughters of Norway, Turid Jespersen Lodge #44, on Saturday, May 27.
+Also happening in Southern California this month is the Scandinavian Heritage Fair in Mission Viejo on Saturday, May 27, hosted by the Daughters of Norway, Turid Jespersen Lodge #44.
 There will be demonstrations of spinners, weavers, rosemaling, wood burners, and wood carvers along with displays of bunads and knitted sweaters.
 Watch the making of aebleskiver, krumkake, lefse, and waffles and enjoy open face sandwiches, soups, kransekake, and other Scandinavian desserts.
 Admission is free.
+View their flyer for details.

-Are you a reader?
-Expand your Nordic reading repertoire by joining my 2023 Nordic Literature Reading Challenge.
-Or join an online Nordic book club.
-Visit Online Nordic Book Club Meetings for details on reading selections and meeting dates for April and upcoming months.
+And finally, if you’re a reader, consider joining an online Nordic book club.
+Visit my page Online Nordic Book Club Meetings for details on reading selections and meeting dates for May and the upcoming summer months.

 Join The Scandinavian School & Cultural Center for their virtual Language Café meet-up to practice your Danish, Finnish, Norwegian or Swedish.
 This is a perfect opportunity for you to practice your speaking and listening skills and meet other people who share your passion for all things Nordic.
 All levels are welcome.
 The Cafés are very relaxed and friendly, and if you feel more comfortable listening rather than speaking we have a spot for you in our Café too.
 Participants will be divided up into different breakout rooms in their chosen Nordic language.
 You don’t have to be a student at the SSCC to join.
 And are you a native speaker up for a chat?
 They would love for you to join us as well!